clvv/fasd/README.md

 # How It Works

-When you source `fasd.sh`, `fasd` adds a hook which will be executed whenever you execute a command.
+When you source `fasd`, `fasd` adds a hook which will be executed whenever you execute a command.
 The hook will scan your commands' arguments and determine if any of them refer to existing files or directories.
 If yes, `fasd` will add them to the database.